-We repeatedly receive WP Fluent Forms not sending email confirmations and in most of the case, the fixing is easy and not related to Fluent Forms.
-If you are facing email deliverability issues with WP Fluent Forms notification emails then follow this doc carefully.
-There are a couple of factors that can contribute to email not sending issues.
+We repeatedly receive Fluent Forms not sending email confirmations, and in most cases, the fixing is easy and not related to Fluent Forms.
+If you are facing email deliverability issues with Fluent Forms notification emails, then follow this doc carefully.
+A couple of factors can contribute to email not sending issues.

-If the form was unable to trigger the email notification you will see an error message like the below screenshot.
+- If the form could not trigger the email notification, you would see an error message like the screenshot below.

-As you can see the form tried to initiate the email notification but failed because it was unable to trigger the mail function.
+- As you can see, the form tried to initiate the email notification but failed because it could not trigger the mail function.

-The above “unable to send email error in API log” can be caused by your server misconfiguration and you need to test email sending on your server.
-Install and activate Check Email Plugin by Chris Taylor.
+The above “unable to send email error in API log” can be caused by your server misconfiguration, and you need to test email sending on your server.
+Install and activate the Check Email Plugin by Chris Taylor.

-When installed, click into “Check Email” from the tools menu in the dashboard.
-Enter in an email address to send a test to, and click on “Send”.
+When installed, click on “Check Email” from the tools menu in the dashboard.
+Enter an email address to send a test to, and click on “Send.”
 You will get a confirmation.
-Now check your inbox whether you received the test email.
-Also, check your spam and junk mail folder.
-If you received the test email that means that WordPress can send emails on your web server.
-If not contact your web hosting provider support.
+Now check your inbox to see whether you received the test email.
+Also, check your spam and junk mail folders.
+WordPress could send emails to your web server if you received the test email.
+If not, contact your web hosting provider support.

 SMTP for Emails